 - Edit the app and click the Properties tab

 - Paste the app URL in a location so that your users can access it, such as by posting it on a SharePoint site or send via email.

 Create or configure a security role

 The PowerApps environment includes predefined security roles that reflect common user tasks with access levels defined to match the security best-practice goal of providing access to the minimum amount of business data required to use the app.
-Remember that the Contoso pet grooming app is based on a custom entity.
-Because the entity is custom, privileges must be explicitly specified before users may work in it.
+For example, if your app is based on a custom entity, the entity privileges must be explicitly specified before users may work in it.
 To do this, you can choose to do one of the following.

 - Expand an existing predefined security role, so that it includes privileges on records based on the custom entity.